 Did you know that White Tea benefits are more substantial than other Teas?
 You’d be forgiven if you had no idea.
 In fact, you’d be forgiven if you barely knew anything about this beverage at all.

 This is because, in recent years, Green Tea has claimed most of the spotlight.
 Yet times are changing.
-The future is this wholesome, delicious, nutritious brew.
+The future, it now appears, is this wholesome, delicious, nutritious brew.
 The following article will explore:

 - What is White Tea?